-The LB-PHY, specified in 11, is intended for low date rate applications with data rates in the tens of Mb/s using bit-interleaved coded modulation based on OFDM.
-It supports efficient utilization of the low-bandwidth resources (up to 32 MHz of single-sided bandwidth) of high-power LEDs as well as low-complexity, high energy efficiency and enhanced reliability.

-A DC-biased OFDM is t as defined in 11.3.4.1 is supported as the default waveform.
-Furthermore, enhanced unipolar OFDM (eU-OFDM), as defined in 11.3.4.2 is also supported as supported for the payload only.
+The LB-PHY, specified in Clause 11, is intended for low data rate applications with data rates in the tens of Mb/s using bit-interleaved coded modulation based on OFDM.
+It supports efficient utilization of the low-bandwidth resources (up to 32 MHz of single-sided bandwidth) of high-power LEDs.
+The unique approach of the LB-PHY is to combine a low bandwidth with low-complexity, high energy efficiency and enhanced reliability.
+For modulation of the LED, multiple clock rates are used.
+DC-biased OFDM as defined in 11.3.4.1 is supported as the default waveform, while an enhanced unipolar OFDM (eU-OFDM), as defined in 11.3.4.2 is also supported as an optional alternative waveform for the payload only.
 The eU-OFDM mode can be switched to via the indication in the advanced modulation header.
-For modulation of the LED, multiple clock rates are used.
-The LB-PHY supports MIMO s via multiple OFEs.
+The LB-PHY supports MIMO transmissions via multiple OFEs.

-The LB-PHY requires use of the polled channel access, defined in 6.4.

 7.2.23 LB-PHY MCS List element